AbhinavSingh97/OldPersonalWebsite/README.md

-# OldPersonalWebsite
+# GreenSkies.github.io
-This is my old personal website, built using mainly HTML/CSS and then bootstrap with elements in the navigation bar to get animations.
+This is my personal website, look around and let me know if you want to get in touch.